Threadstone-Wiki/Threadstone-Wiki/pages/chunk/chunk-hashmap.md

 but it entered index 6, because when it was added index 5 was already occupied by the chunk at position -139 -9, so the chunk at -145 -8 had to take the next index.

-After every `put` operation the chunk hashmap will check whether it should [upsize](#upsizing).
+After every `put` operation the chunk hashmap will check whether it should [upsize](#resizing).

 ## Getting Chunks
 If the game wants to do anything with a chunk at a certain position, it first needs to get that chunk from the chunk hashmap.
 This happens for example every time the game does a `getBlockState` call or `setBlockState` call in the chunk.

-When the game tries to get a chunk from the chunk hashmap it calls the following code, where `k` is the key of the chunk.
+When the game tries to get a chunk from the chunk hashmap it calls the following `get` function, where `k` is the key of the chunk.
 ```
  public V get( final long k ) {
   // The starting point.